General Dynamics F-16 in 1/72 scale : kit review & modelling report of REVELL kits

 (6) Inside the canopy, 2 handling bars were added made from thin rod.
 This is always seen inside a F-16 canopy.

-(7) The wing tips and stabilizers static dischargers extended bits are too thick I feel so cut off and replaced these with thin fishing wire painted black.
+(7) The wing tips and stabilizers static dischargers are moulded on the trailing edges but I cut these of as these extended bits are too thick; I replaced these with thin fishing wire painted black.

 (8) the kit ACES seat looks good and got some harness starps made from painted tape.
 The seat was simply fitted in the cockpit as well as some decals fro the side consoles and instruments.
 A HUD was added as well along with the flying control stick and throttle.